chaqchase/cronbake/README.md

 +------------ second (0 - 59)
 ```

+#### Advanced Scheduling

+Cronbake provides two scheduling modes for optimal performance:

+- **Calculated Timeouts** (default): More efficient scheduling using precise timeout calculations
+- **Polling Interval**: Traditional polling-based scheduling with configurable intervals

 #### Cron Job Management

 Cronbake provides a simple and intuitive interface for managing cron jobs.
-You can easily add, remove, start, stop, and destroy cron jobs using the `Baker` class.
+You can easily add, remove, start, stop, pause, resume, and destroy cron jobs using the `Baker` class.

+#### Job Status and Control

+Cronbake supports comprehensive job control with multiple status states:

+- **running**: Job is actively executing
+- **stopped**: Job is not executing
+- **paused**: Job is temporarily suspended
+- **error**: Job encountered an error

-#### Real-time Status
+#### Real-time Status and Metrics

-Cronbake allows you to get the current status, last execution time, next execution time, and remaining time for each cron job.
-This information can be useful for monitoring and debugging purposes.
+Cronbake allows you to get the current status, last execution time, next execution time, remaining time, execution history, and comprehensive metrics for each cron job.
+This information is useful for monitoring, debugging, and performance analysis.

+#### Execution History and Metrics

+Track detailed execution history and performance metrics including:

+- Total executions
+- Successful/failed execution counts
+- Average execution time
+- Execution history with timestamps and durations
+- Error tracking and reporting

+#### Job Persistence

+Cronbake supports job persistence across application restarts:

+- Save job state to file system
+- Automatic restoration on startup
+- Configurable persistence options

-#### Callbacks
+#### Callbacks and Error Handling

-With Cronbake, you can execute custom functions when a cron job ticks (runs) or completes.
-This allows you to perform any necessary actions or side effects related to your cron job.
+With Cronbake, you can execute custom functions when a cron job ticks (runs), completes, or encounters errors.
+Enhanced error handling provides detailed error information and custom error handlers.

+#### Priority System

+Jobs can be assigned priority levels for execution ordering and resource management.

 #### Type-safe

 Cronbake is built with TypeScript, ensuring type safety and better tooling support.
 This helps catch errors during development and provides better code navigation and auto-completion.

+#### Async Support

+Full support for asynchronous callbacks and Promise-based operations.

 ### Installation